San Diego Padres vs Los Angeles Dodgers Same Game Parlay Picks With $1000 MLB Betting Promo Code

 - Get $1000 in Free Bets to use on our Padres-Dodgers SGP betting picks

-San Diego Padres vs Los Angeles Dodgers SGP Parlay Pick 1: Dodgers RL -1.5 +105 @ Betonline
+San Diego Padres vs Los Angeles Dodgers SGP Parlay Pick 1: Yu Darvish +6 strikeouts +105 @ Betonline

-The Dodgers have the best offense in baseball, and they’ve lit Clevinger up this season, torching him for 14 earned runs with five home runs over 13 frames.
-Meanwhile, Urias has dominated the Padres, going 3-0 while allowing just four earned runs over 24 innings pitched.
-Look for Los Angeles to win big tonight.
+Darvish pitches deep into ballgames and has struck out this collection of Dodgers sticks 65 times over 182 at bats.
+The Padres hurler struck out 31 Dodgers over 25 innings pitched, and it isn’t unreasonable to see Darvish whiffing at least seven hitters tonight.

-San Diego Padres vs Los Angeles Dodgers SGP Parlay Pick 2: Padres over 7.5 runs -105 @ Betonline
+San Diego Padres vs Los Angeles Dodgers SGP Parlay Pick 2: Clayton Kershaw 5+ strikeouts -160 @ Betonline

-I look for the Dodgers to light Clevinger up like a Christmas tree and Urias to have his way with the Padres bats.
-That doesn’t mean San Diego won’t score runs because I think they will.
-I just expect the Dodgers to score most of them.
-The over is 4-1-1 over their last six meetings in LA, and I expect this trend to continue tonight.

-San Diego Padres vs Los Angeles Dodgers SGP Parlay Pick 3: Julio Urias +4 hits allowed -190 @ Betonline

-While Urias has dominated San Diego this season, the Dodgers hurler allowed 15 hits over 24 frames and has allowed five or more hits in three of his last five starts.
-San Diego is 6th in hits against lefties this season and while I expect Urias to dominate, I also see San Diego getting more than four hits off the Dodgers southpaw.
+Kershaw’s playoff struggles aside, this is a good price for a pitcher with 11.25 strikeouts per nine frames at Dodger Stadium.
+This season, Kershaw struck out 11 Padres over a dozen frames and 59 over 200 at bats against this collection of San Diego lumber.

-San Diego Padres vs Los Angeles Dodgers SGP Parlay Pick 3: Mike Clevinger +5 hits allowed +125 @ Betonline
+San Diego Padres vs Los Angeles Dodgers SGP Parlay Pick 3: Freddy Freeman to get a hit -235 @ Betonline

-Clevinger has a real battle in store against a Dodgers offense ranked 6th in hits vs righties this season.
-The Dodgers had 16 knocks against Clevinger over 13 innings pitched this season, and this number is way off for this prop.
-Take the plus money on this prop.
+Freeman took an 0-fer yesterday, but he’s had success against Darvish, with seven hits in 22 career at bats and slashes .318/.400/.636/.1.036.
+Freeman has five hits over his past 18 at bats and is a good bet to notch one tonight.

 San Diego Padres vs Los Angeles Dodgers Odds